 Some allow a player who wishes to bid but is unwilling to choose a suit on the basis of his or her first four cards, perhaps having one card of each suit, to call for the 'seventh card' to be trumps.
 In this case, in the second phase of the deal, the bidder's penultimate card is placed under the trump indicator cards and determines the trump suit.
 The bidder may look at this 'seventh card' but as usual the other players will not know what suit it is until trumps are exposed.

 If as the bidder you call for the 'seventh card', then for the purposes of following suit this card is not considered to belong to your hand until the trump suit is declared.
-If the suit of this card is led by another player before trumps have been declared, you must follow with a card of this suit from your hand if possible.
+You cannot lead the seventh card (except to the very last trick, when you have no other card).
+If the suit of the seventh card is led by another player before trumps have been declared, you must follow with a card of this suit from your hand if possible.
 If you are unable to follow suit from your hand, you may either discard from another suit or declare trumps by showing your seventh card, and follow suit with it.

 Double and Redouble